Shuvani/devops/app_python/CI.md

 - Environment variables are limited to the narrowest possible scope
 - No hardcoded secrets
 - Automatic detection of the project version
 - Don’t use self-hosted runners in a public repository

+# Jenkins best practices